Multiple Active Statements (MAS) and DBD::ODBC

 __END__

-Please see the notes under Changing the SQL_ROWSET_SIZE value if you get an error when setting odbc_SQL_ROWSET_SIZE during the connection above.
+Refer to the notes under Changing the SQL_ROWSET_SIZE value if you get an error when setting odbc_SQL_ROWSET_SIZE during the connection above.

 We will now discuss each workaround with reference to the Microsoft SQL Server ODBC driver.

-Microsoft SQL Server ODBC Driver
+Microsoft SQL Server ODBC driver

 Changing the SQL_ROWSET_SIZE value

 A long time ago in the history of DBD::ODBC, someone discovered the first "hack" to get around MAS restrictions.
-The hack was based around the discovery that if you set SQL_ROWSET_SIZE to anything greater than 1, Microsoft SQL Server would allow MAS.
+The hack was based around the discovery that if you set SQL_ROWSET_SIZE to anything greater than 1, SQL Server would allow MAS.
 The odbc_SQL_ROWSET_SIZE connection attribute was added to DBD::ODBC, and so our basic example now becomes:

 # connect and create a test table